 Here are some safety tips to keep in mind as it relates to children, teens and young adults participating in organized sports.

-Before diving into any sport activity, it is important to warm-up in order to loosen muscles, as this can help to prevent an injury from occurring.
-A combination of cardio exercises as well as some stretches can go a long way in preparing a body for a big game or for an intense practice session.
+Before diving into any sports activity, it is important to warm up in order to loosen muscles, as this can help to prevent an injury from occurring.
+A combination of cardio exercises, as well as some stretches, can go a long way in preparing a body for a big game or for an intense practice session.

 Dehydration and exertional heat illness is not an uncommon occurrence among athletes.
 Each year, more than 9,000 athletes of high school age are given treatment for exertional heat illness.
 Staying hydrated while playing a sport is key, and stressing the importance of this to young athletes can help encourage healthy habits long-term.